 The MUT intersection modifies direct left turns from the major approaches.
 Vehicles proceed through the main intersection, make a U-turn a short distance downstream, followed by a right turn at the main intersection.
-The U-turns can also be used for
+The U-turns can also be used for modifying the cross-street left turns, similar to the RCUT.

 The MUT is an excellent choice for intersections with heavy through traffic and moderate left-turn volumes.
 Studies have shown a 20- to 50-percent improvement in intersection throughput for various lane configurations as a result of implementing the MUT design.
-When implemented at multiple intersections along a corridor, the efficient two-phase signal operation of the MUT can reduce delay, improve travel times, and create more crossing opportunities for pedestrians and bicyclists.
+When implemented at multiple intersections along a corridor, the efficient twophase signal operation of the MUT can reduce delay, improve travel times, and create more crossing opportunities for pedestrians and bicyclists.

 Example of a unsignalized RCUT intersection.
+Source: FHWA